Docs

 The example below is for React, but you should apply a similar approach to any other framework or additional tools and libraries.
 Check out the specific guidelines for your framework for more information.

 To achieve this, you need to configure your bit workspace.
-In your package.json
+In your package.json file add a similar section to this one:

 {